alchemyplatform/nft-api-demo-scripts/README.md

 The string at the end of that url is the API key:
 `tr1hqKWEHZh_XMmWCZTRtvxpuR8HG6yx`

-5. Clone this repo with `git clone git@github.com:alchemyplatform/nft-api-scripts.git`
+5. Clone this repo with `git clone git@github.com:alchemyplatform/nft-api-demo-scripts.git`

+6. Run scripts with either `./getNFTs.sh` or `./getNFTMetadata.sh`.

 ## getNFTs